falcosecurity/rules/README.md

 Note: *This repository has been created upon this [proposal](https://github.com/falcosecurity/falco/blob/master/proposals/20221129-artifacts-distribution.md#move-falco-rules-to-their-own-repo).*

 This repository maintains the default *rules files* officially owned by the Falcosecurity organization as well as the Falco Rules Files Registry.

+**Please note**: since version 2.0.0 we changed how we ship and distribute the rules.
+Read more [below](#falco-rules-2x).

 ## Falco Rules